 - sp = space

-Ch8, join with sl st to 1st ch to make a ring
+Ch 6, join with sl st in 1st ch to make a circle.

 Rnd 9: Ch 1, sc in each st around, join with sl st in first sc, fasten off.

-I hope you enjoy the pattern!
-An ad-free, downloadable pdf of this pattern is also available in my Craftsy store for a $1 fee.
+I hope you enjoyed this crochet coasters pattern.
+A downloadable pdf of this pattern is available on Ravelry for a small fee.
 The fee for the pdf format is to offset the advertising revenue lost when you print or download the pattern rather than viewing it online.